 Can I get a additional dose of the vaccine?

-Individuals who are immunocompromised and received the Moderna or Pfizer vaccines can now receive a additional dose to better protect themselves from COVID-19.
+Individuals who are immunocompromised and received the Pfizer or Moderna vaccines can now receive a additional dose to better protect themselves from COVID-19.
 The additional dose should be given at least 28 days after completing the initial two-dose series.
+Children ages 5 to 11 who have compromised immune systems are now approved to receive an additional dose of Pfizer.

 Based on CDC recommendations, immunocompromised people include those who have: